 Why It Matters for Retail

 Beginners and minimalists want a simple recommendation.
-Stocking 5" Senkos and a matched rod/reel combo addresses the most common "one lure" answer.
-Highlight versatility—Texas rig, wacky, weightless—to maximize perceived value.
+Stocking 5" Senko-style baits and a matched rod/reel combo covers the most common "one lure" answer.
+Show the three simple setups buyers understand quickly: Texas rig, wacky, and weightless.

 In some regions, jigs or crankbaits win the "one lure" vote.
-Match your catalog to local forums and fisheries.
-A Northern pike angler's pick differs from a Florida bass angler's.
+Check local forums and fisheries before building the bundle.
+A Northern pike angler's pick is not the same as a Florida bass angler's.

 - Soft plastic worms (Senko-style) most common "one lure" choice.